DM2-ND/TransTQA/README.md

 ***Note*** that you should specify the path of pre-trained model and dataset.

 ## Citation
-If you find this repository useful in your research, please cite our paper:
+If you find this repository useful in your research, please consider to cite our paper:

 ```
 @inproceedings{yu2020technical,